LukasFrankenQ/egs_market_integration/runs_conducted.md

 - differentiate carrier between injection and production
 - static capacity factors for generation?
 - respect cascading of efficiency in the dh case
-- should max_hours be adapted for 3h timesteps?
+- should max_hours be adapted for 3h timesteps?\
+- due to 125 generation capacity during discharge, should all cost be at injection well?

 ### Ideas jotted down

 - Plot for CHP operation, where on the heat-elec diagram plant was operated
+- Plot capacity change induced by flexible operation, versus change in energy provided by flexible operation.

 ###### On the cluster